 Once the Jung book was on the ground, I turned to the question of the how of conscious evolution.
-The result was this book, now in the publication process.
+The result is this new book now readying for publication.
 It is a comprehensive work on the interdependent evolution of genes, culture, mind, and language, titled, at least for now, as we have seen, A Brand New Mind: How Cognition, Language, Myth, and Culture Came Together To Make Us What We Are.

 This may seem odd, but the lynchpin of the whole thing is myth.
 Here’s how.
 One needs a mental narrative to stitch episodes of experience together into a cohesive representation of the outside world.
 Myth can be such a narrative.
 In essence, a myth is a story.
 The story doesn’t have to be true.
 What emerged was anything but; yet it is what proved to be adequate, in the evolutionary sense, to enable our present adaption to reality, whatever reality really is.